-Cold start: Priming long enough is as important as adding enough throttle; try a bit more than both 3-5 seconds and ¼ of a inch throttle forward when you start.
+Cold start: Priming long enough is as important as adding enough throttle; try a bit more than both 3-5 seconds and ½ of a inch on the throttle instead of ¼ when you start.

 NEVER crank an engine longer than ten seconds and ALWAYS wait twenty seconds before cranking again.
 You can do this up to five times.
 If it hasn’t started by then, give it 30 minutes to cool down or you risk causing damage.

 By removing the vacuum system and replacing older avionics and servos, 3WF gained almost 56 lbs useful load in Spring of 2018; the CG moved 1.3″ (3.3cm) forward:

 Compass deviation card (RADIO ON) as of April 2018:

 This plane is equipped with ADS-B In (Traffic, WX) information to both the GTN units and also available to your EFB app (ForeFlight, Garmin Pilot) via Bluetooth.

 Get the GTN750 into Bluetooth pairing mode simply by navigating via HOME > System to the Connext Setup page.